 Parallels at Fukushima

-Recently we have tested the validity of our Chernobyl studies by repeating them in Fukushima, Japan.
+We tested the validity of our Chernobyl studies by repeating them in Fukushima, Japan.
 The 2011 power loss and core meltdown at three nuclear reactors there released about one-tenth as much radioactive material as the Chernobyl disaster.

 Overall, we have found similar patterns of declines in abundance and diversity of birds, although some species are more sensitive to radiation than others.
 We have also found declines in some insects, such as butterflies, which may reflect the accumulation of harmful mutations over multiple generations.

 Some members of the radiation regulatory community have been slow to acknowledge how nuclear accidents have harmed wildlife.
 For example, the U.N.-sponsored Chernobyl Forum instigated the notion that the accident has had a positive impact on living organisms in the exclusion zone because of the lack of human activities.
-A more recent report of the United Nations Scientific Committee on the Effects of Atomic Radiation predicts minimal consequences for the biota animal and plant life of the Fukushima region.
+A 2013 report of the United Nations Scientific Committee on the Effects of Atomic Radiation predicts minimal consequences for the biota animal and plant life of the Fukushima region.

 Unfortunately these official assessments were largely based on predictions from theoretical models, not on direct empirical observations of the plants and animals living in these regions.
 Based on our research, and that of others, it is now known that animals living under the full range of stresses in nature are far more sensitive to the effects of radiation than previously believed.
 Although field studies sometimes lack the controlled settings needed for precise scientific experimentation, they make up for this with a more realistic description of natural processes.